Practice questions answers Lymphoid neoplasms IV

 15. F. See discussion of question 14.
 Blast markers CD33, CD34 and/TdT are positive in acute myeloid leukemia, or acute lymphoblastic leukemia.
 Adult T cell leukemia/lymphoma has florid cells and tend to be negative for CD56.
 Chronic lymphocytic leukemia is characterized by increased number of small lymphocytes that are positive for CD20, CD5 and CD23.
 Hairy cell leukemia is a B-cell neoplasm characterized by pancytopenia, and the presence lymphocytes with hairy projects.

-16. D. This case is characterized binucleated cells with irregular nuclear membrane and prominent red nucleoli, in a background of inflammatory cells.
+16. D. This case is characterized by large tumor cells with binucleated cells with irregular nuclear membrane and prominent red nucleoli, in a background of inflammatory cells.
 This is most likely RS cells of classical Hodgkin lymphoma, positive for CD15, CD30, and negative for CD3, CD45.
 Small lymphocytic neoplasm positive for CD5, CD20, CD23, negative for CD10, CD30 and Cyclin D1 is consistent with chronic lymphocytic leukemia/small lymphocytic lymphoma.
 Positive for CD5, CD20, and cyclin D1, negative for CD10, CD23 can be seen for mantle cell lymphoma.
 Immunohistochemistry positive for CD10, CD20, CD45, negative for CD5, CD23, CD30 can be seen for follicular lymphoma if nodular pattern, or diffuse large B-cell lymphoma if sheets of large atypical cells.
 Immunohistochemistry profile oositive for CD20, CD45, negative for CD5, CD10 and CD23 can be seen in marginal zone lymphoma.
 Immunohistochemistry profile positive for CD30, CD45, ALK, and negative for CD10, CD20 can be seen in anaplastic large cell lymphoma.

 17. A. See discussion of question 2.